-Close the Feedback Loop With a Direct Online Ordering System
+Close the Feedback Loop With a Commission-Free Online Ordering System

 An interview with a chef-turned-eatery-owner published on Restaurant Confessionals explains how demotivating it is to read unjustified criticism of a venue.
 To quote him directly, he says, “Our restaurant has received plenty of good press but, at this point, it’s been a little while since we’ve been reviewed.
 So, some Yelpers are responding to a dated review from a few years ago and expect that exact same meal.”

-To remedy this, an online ordering system for restaurants should provide a closed loop for feedback: Comments go directly from the guest to the restaurant manager.
-This allows the restaurant to deal with the issue directly.
-At the same time, the customer can be honest about their review without the guilt of taking down an establishment on a public platform.
+To remedy this, a restaurant food delivery system should provide a closed loop for feedback: Comments should go directly from the guest to the restaurant manager.
+This allows the restaurant to deal with the issue effectively.
+At the same time, the customer can stay honest about their review without the guilt of taking down an establishment on a public platform.
 In the spirit of sharing customer experience, restaurants may still opt to post their best reviews on social media.

 Restaurants’ online ordering systems should Include options such as a “feedback button” or an email asking, “How can we improve?”
-Remember to respond to every feedback positively to keep that feedback loop effectively closed.
+Remember to respond to every feedback positively to keep that feedback loop closed effectively.

-Sending a tactfully crafted email requesting feedback after every online delivery can convert a detractor into a promoter.
+Sending a tactfully crafted email requesting feedback after every restaurant food delivery can convert a detractor into a promoter.
 The guest knows their opinion is valued, and their likelihood of becoming a return buyer increases.